jiidata-science/jiidata-science.github.io/_posts/2018-08-23-Exploring IMDb's Most Featured Actors.md

 <a name="part5"></a>
 ## Part 5 (of 5): Data Exploration - *Who Really Are The Best Actors?*

 So this was the bit I was most interested in.
-Here we take a look at which actors and actresses appear (in the cast & crew listings) across all 250 movies, how many movies they appeared in and what those films were?
+Here we take a look at how many, top rated, movies each actor appeared in.

+Firstly, I looked at the frequency of movie features per actor.
+Each actor was assigned to a frequency bucket (i.e. 1, 2, 3, 4+) depending on the number of top rated movies they'd featured in.

+The pie chart below illustrates this split, for the full **15,013 (distinct) cast & crew members** that featured across the 250 movies.
+From the chart we deduce that **90% of actors featured in just one movie**, with just **0.88% of actors featuring in 4 or more movies**.
+Interesting?
+Perhaps not, but I then started to put names to these numbers.

+You can find the code for this visualisation on [Github](https://github.com/jiidata-science/Imdb_Top_Actors).

 <iframe width="900" height="550" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/8.embed"></iframe>

-In the code snippet below we create an interactive plotly chart that allows the user to select the top N actors/actresses with the most film features.
-The film start with the highest number of features appear on the far left of the chart and appears in descending order.
+We then created an interactive plotly chart that allows the user to see the actors with the highest movie features, with the list of movies available on hover.
+I chose to only plot actors that had featured in atleast five movies as anymore and the plot would be unreadable (and I was too lazy to created a input range or value filter).
+The plot starts begins with the highest number of features on the far left of the chart, progressing in descending order.

 <iframe width="950" height="580" frameborder="0" scrolling="no" src="//plot.ly/~jii-datascience/12.embed"></iframe>

-Perhaps I'm not quite the film buff I first thought but, to my suprise, the first actor I had heard of was in position five - Robert De Niro - who has appeared in eight of the top 250 films and is undoubtably a household name.
-Interestingly, John Ratzenberger has 'appeared' in more of the Top 250 movies than any other actor - a whopping 12 x movies.
-However, 10 x of these were animation films - so he didn't even 'appear' in them at all.
-Bess Flowers, in position two, featured in 10 of the Top 250 movies but all before the 1970s.
+So what did I deduce from this chart?
+Well, perhaps I'm not quite the film buff I first thought but:

+- to my suprise, the first actor I had heard of was in position five - Robert De Niro - who has appeared in eight of the top 250 films (and is undoubtably a household name).

+- in position one, **John Ratzenberger** has 'appeared' in more of the Top 250 movies than any other 'actor' - a whopping 12 movies.
+Interetingly, **10 of these were animation films**, so he didn't even 'appear' in them at all.

+- **Bess Flowers**, in position two, featured in 10 movies all published before the 1970s.

-In third position, Joseph Oliveira, was an quirky find - whilst he's featured in 9 of the Top 250 movies, he's only played 'supporting' or 'uncredited' roles in each.
+- in third position, **Joseph Oliveira**, was a peculiar find.
+Whilst he'd featured in 9 of the Top 250 movies, he'd only played **supporting** or **'uncredited'** roles in each.
 To list a few examples, Joseph featured as a [walk on officer in Dark Knight (2008)](https://www.imdb.com/title/tt0468569/fullcredits?ref_=tt_cl_sm#cast); held an uncredited role as ['Marciano' in Goodfellas (1990)](https://www.imdb.com/title/tt0099685/fullcredits?ref_=tt_cl_sm#cast); and **again** an [uncredited Officer Court Room Attendant in Wolf of Wall Street (2013)](https://www.imdb.com/title/tt0993846/fullcredits).
+He's been in so many great modern films but there's no chance I'd know who he was if he passed me on the street.

+- there are also plently of expected actors, including Harrison Ford (6th), Gino Corrado (7th), Morgan Freeman (10th) to name a few.

+You can find the code for this visualisation on [Github](https://github.com/jiidata-science/Imdb_Top_Actors).

 ## Summary & Final Thoughts